alexfigliolia/react-galena/README.md

 ```

 #### createUseMutation()
 Similar to `createUseState()`, `createUseMutation()` will accept any `Galena` instance or unit of `State` and return a hook providing mutation methods for updating your state.
-The `Mutation` object returned by the hook, exposes three methods for updating your state!
+The `Mutation` object returned by the hook, exposes three methods for updating your state:

 ```tsx
 import { useAppStateMutation, useNavigationMutation } from "./AppState";